latest nhpb_banner 1__compressed2

 • Saint Philip Neri Family Service Center administers crisis relief.
 They are part of Catholic Charities.
 This can be a partial rent payment or funds to help the homeless pay a deposit.
 Or inquire into heating or gas bill assistance programs.
 Free meals and more is available as well.
 Another service is the medical care from Project H.O.P.E.
 799 E 82nd St., Cleveland, OH 44103.
 Call (216) 391-4415 for intake.
 Find programs from St. Philip Neri Family Center.

-Transitional housing programs are located across the city of Cleveland and all of Cuyahoga County.
+• Transitional housing programs are located across the city of Cleveland and all of Cuyahoga County.
 Using a combination of government and non-profit resources and funds, agencies can house the recently evicted and homeless.
 However the main focus is on addressing the root cause of those that are struggling.
-So to this end, agencies will provide case management, job training, employment opportunities, and help for basic needs.
+So to this end, agencies will provide case management, job training, and help for basic needs.
 Also get assistance in finding a home and paying the rent on it when ready to move.
 More on transitional housing in Cleveland.

 Government assistance - The Cuyahoga County Employment and Family Services agency runs many of the social services for the county.
 Case workers are available to help qualified lower income families.
 Programs offered include free health insurance, child care, food, heating bill assistance, and more.
 Some of the programs will even help people find a job or gain new career skills.
 Read more public assistance Cuyahoga County.